Simple Chestnut Stuffing or Dressing

 Useful tools and equipment

-If you don’t have a lid or cover for your dish, you can also use aluminum foil.
+But you can use any casserole or baking dish that you have.
+If you don’t have a lid or cover for your dish, use aluminum foil.

 Thanksgiving stuffing